-The Foundation for Individual Rights in Education (FIRE) is a nonpartisan, nonprofit educational foundation that unites civil rights and civil liberties leaders, scholars, journalists, and public intellectuals from across the political and ideological spectrum on behalf of individual rights, freedom of expression, academic freedom, due process, and rights of conscience at our nation’s colleges and universities.
+The Foundation for Individual Rights in Education (FIRE), the nation’s leading student rights organization unites civil rights and civil liberties leaders, scholars, journalists, and public intellectuals from across the political and ideological spectrum on behalf of individual rights, freedom of expression, academic freedom, due process, and rights of conscience at our nation’s colleges and universities.
 FIRE’s efforts to preserve liberty on campuses across America can be viewed at thefire.org.

 Katie Barrows, Communications Coordinator, FIRE: 215-717-3473; email@example.com